Doctorate in Sacred Theology (S.T.D.)

 - Official transcripts of all undergraduate and post-graduate work.

 - Language competency must be demonstrated before final acceptance into the program.
-Competency is demonstrated by passing the USML language examinations (with a score of 86% / B or better) in Latin and one other research language (Biblical Hebrew, classical or koine Greek, French, German, Italian, or Spanish).
+Competency is demonstrated by passing the USML language examinations (with a minimum score of 86% / B) in Latin and one other research language (biblical Hebrew, classical or koine Greek, French, German, Italian, or Spanish).
 These exams are administered at the University twice a year.
-See the calendar on the back cover of the Bulletin for the scheduled dates.
+See the calendar for the scheduled dates.